hanzoai/trace-js/CONTRIBUTING.md

 ## Update OpenAPI spec

-1. Generate Fern JavaScript SDK in [langfuse](https://github.com/langfuse/langfuse) and copy the files generated in `web/public/generated/api/openapi.yml` and `web/public/generated/api-client/openapi.yml` into the `langfuse-core/openapi-spec` folder in this repo.
+1. Generate Fern JavaScript SDK in [hanzo](https://github.com/hanzoai/hanzo) and copy the files generated in `web/public/generated/api/openapi.yml` and `web/public/generated/api-client/openapi.yml` into the `hanzo-core/openapi-spec` folder in this repo.
 2. Execute the following command: `yarn run generateAPI` this updates

 - the TypeScript types resulting from the OpenAPI spec.
-- the public API client exposed on the `api` property of the Langfuse client.
+- the public API client exposed on the `api` property of the Hanzo client.
 Learn more about the options in the `swagger-typescript-api` [repo here](https://github.com/acacode/swagger-typescript-api).

 ## Publishing a new version